Flone-dnb/low-end-engine/docs/Manual.md

 `clang-format` can be used in your IDE to automatically format your code (for example) each time you press Ctrl+S. If you want to make sure that your IDE is using our `.clang-format` config you can do the following check: in your source code create 2 or more consecutive empty lines, since our `.clang-format` config contains a rule `MaxEmptyLinesToKeep: 1` after you format the file only 1 empty line should remain.
 The action with which you format your source code depends on your IDE settings that you might want to configure, generally IDEs have a shortcut to "format" your source code but some have option to automatically use "format" action when you are saving your file.

-`clang-tidy` has a lot of checks enabled and is generally not that fast as you might expect, because of this we have `clang-tidy` enabled only in release builds to speed up build times for debug builds.
-This means that if your game builds in debug mode it may very well fail to build in release mode due to some `clang-tidy` warnings that are treated as errors.
+`clang-tidy` has a lot of checks enabled and is generally not that fast as you might expect, because of this we have `clang-tidy` enabled only in release builds to speed up build times for non-release dev builds.
 Because of this it's highly recommended to regularly (say once or twice a week) build your project in release mode to check for `clang-tidy` warnings/errors.

 ## Node system